CodeGoat24/PLSNet/readme.md

 ```

 # Model Zoo
-We provide models for RGTNet_AAL and RGTNet_CC200.
+We provide models for PLSNet_AAL and PLSNet_CC200.

 <table>
   <thead>